Refine your search for walks in Fernelmont

 The Château de Franc-Waret

-Starting from the Saint-Rémi church in Franc-Waret, the walk takes you to the magnificent Château de Franc-Waret, the countryside of Gelbressée and Boninne, and a few other sites in the region, such as the Fort de Marchovelette and the Ferme de la Vache.
+Starting from the church of Saint-Rémi in Franc-Waret, the walk takes you to discover the magnificent Château de Franc-Waret, the countryside of Gelbressée and Boninne, as well as a few other sites in the region, such as the Fort de Marchovelette and the Ferme de la Vache.

 The Sclaigneaux Nature Reserve and a little further on